an introduction to FRANCHISING IN NEW ZEALAND

 New Zealanders are a resourceful, independent lot.
 It was a New Zealander who first climbed Mt Everest (Sir Edmund Hillary) and who split the atom (Ernest Rutherford), and New Zealand was the first country in the world to give the vote to women (1897).

 Small wonder, then, that such a good idea as franchising has taken hold in a big way.
-The population of 4.4 million is served by around 450 franchise systems with 23,600 franchisees, giving it the highest proportion of franchises per capita in the world.
-Perhaps 70% of these systems are locally-bred, but New Zealanders have also given a warm welcome to appropriate franchise systems from all over the world such as The Body Shop, Snap-on Tools, Speedy Sign A Rama (Speedy Signs), Jani-King and, of course, McDonald's.
+According to a 2012 survey, the population of 4.4 million is served by around 485 franchise brands with 22,400 franchisees, giving it the highest proportion of franchises per capita in the world.
+Perhaps 70% of these systems are locally-bred, but New Zealanders have also given a warm welcome to appropriate franchise systems from all over the world such as Anytime Fitness, Snap-on Tools, Speedy Sign A Rama (Speedy Signs), Jani-King and, of course, McDonald's.

 New Zealand is a country about 10% larger in area than the United Kingdom.
 It is situated 1200 miles/1920 kilometres to the east of Australia.
 Settled by the Maori people almost 1000 years ago, it was colonised in the nineteenth century by the British who valued its rich agricultural land and forests.
 The country is divided into two major islands, the North Island (which is home to the majority of the population) and the South Island.
 There are also many smaller islands.
 The landscape varies from sub-tropical in the north to alpine, and the total coastline is equivalent to that of the entire United States.
 Agriculture and tourism are New Zealand's two biggest industries, and the country has also established a reputation for fine wines and sporting excellence.